What Is Post-Acute Withdrawal Syndrome?

 Talk About What You’re Experiencing

-Sharing feelings, emotions, and any post-acute withdrawal symptoms you are experiencing with people you trust, such as family, peers in 12-step meetings, a counselor, or a close friend is useful in expressing yourself.
+Sharing feelings, emotions, and any post-acute withdrawal symptoms you are experiencing with people you trust, such as family, peers in 12-step meetings, a counselor, a mentor, or a close friend is useful in expressing yourself.

 Be Kind To Yourself